 PHP is an object-oriented programming language.
 This means the language makes use of classes and objects to define the structure of data.
 The core principles of object-oriented programming with which you should make yourself familiar are as follows:

 - How to create and initialize a class

 - Getters and setters

-Where to Learn About PHP
+Best Way to Learn PHP Online

 So far, we have covered why you should learn PHP, and the main topics you should explore.
 But, there is still one major question that we have not yet answered: Where can you learn about PHP?

 Before you start looking for resources, you should consider what type of learner you are.
 Do you prefer reading books or watching online PHP tutorials?
 Do you like courses, or prefer to go at your own pace?
 To start, you may want to experiment with a range of different learning styles.
 You can double down on the ones that are best for you as you go.

 An online PHP course can help you learn PHP programming from the most basic fundamentals to more advanced level PHP coding.
 PHP courses and PHP online tutorials can help you quickly advance your knowledge of PHP and provide a strong foundation for building web applications.

 PHP for Beginners is written for people who have no programming experience.
 For the $199 cost of the course, you’ll get access to 38 hours of content as well as a number of downloadable resources to accompany your learning.